 Well, according to CHOICE whitegoods expert Ashley Iredale, if your appliance is still in good working order, it rarely makes financial sense to replace it.

-That's a good rule of thumb, but there are some specific factors you may want to consider when deciding when to upgrade your kitchen appliances.
+That's a good rule of thumb, but there are some other factors you may want to consider when deciding when to upgrade your kitchen appliances.

 A broken microwave light may be inconvenient, but it won't affect cooking performance.